 Find out more about the Association’s Preserves & Conservation Areas

-The Association also acts as a land trust with considerable land holdings totaling 175 acres of sensitive land in the Lake Wentworth and Crescent Lake watershed.
+The Association also acts as a land trust with considerable land holdings totaling 485 acres of sensitive land in the Lake Wentworth and Crescent Lake watershed.
 These parcels were inherited by the LWF in 2001 from Linda Baldwin, a summer resident of Wentworth Park.
 The LWF purchased the 2.2 acre Allen Stevens Preserve on Pleasant Valley Road in 2012.
-The following properties are the Association’s main holdings:
+Other conservation land or conservation easements were donated to or purchased by the Association.
+To learn more about each property click on the links below.

 - Allen ‘A’ Preserve: 13 acres includes portions of both Harvey and Hersey (Tyler) brooks, as well as frontage on route 28, Moose Point Road, Albee Beach Road, and the TRAC Cotton Valley Trail.